What it is

-Programme Incubator is an effective conduit of information to students and whānau on a range of health and well being messages including: primary health, mental health, current health issues and emergency response information.
+Programme Incubator is a ‘grow your own’ workforce development programme.
+It introduces health professional role models to students and whanau/family.
+The programme is an effective conduit of information to students and whānau on a range of health and wellbeing messages including: primary health, mental health, current health issues and emergency response information.

 Programme Incubator aims to develop a regionally competent and appropriate workforce who are able to understand how to best apply health practices and address community health issues throughout New Zealand.

 This Hawke’s Bay District Health Board initiative supports the following key areas:

 Awareness of range and depth of careers in the health sector

 Staff shortages and retention issues in rural based DHBs.

 How it works

 Students come on site to the Hastings Hospital for three sessions where they meet and engage with a range of health professionals.
 There are at least two different health professionals in each session, giving them a broad range of the different options available.
 Through stories and experiences from health professionals, students are introduced to the wide range of career options within the health sector while learning valuable health and well-being messages.

 Programme Incubator is part of the “grow your own” pipeline at HBDHB, with student engagement starting at intermediate school and continuing through secondary school and into tertiary.